kserve/website/docs/get_started/swagger_ui.md

       args: ["--enable_docs_url=True"]
       modelFormat:
         name: sklearn
+      runtime: kserve-sklearnserver
       storageUri: "gs://kfserving-examples/models/sklearn/1.0/model"
 EOF
 ```

 After the InferenceService becomes ready the Swagger UI will be served at **`/docs`**.
 In our example above, the Swagger UI will be available at `http://sklearn-iris.kserve-test.example.com/docs`.

+!!! note
+    The Swagger UI may not be exposed or exposed with a different endpoint on other serving runtimes.
+For example, the MLServer runtime exposes the Swagger UI at `/v2/docs` endpoint.
+This example is only applicable to the KServe provided runtimes and runtimes that extend the KServe runtime SDK.

 ## Interact with InferenceService